wetryingtodorock/getblock-docs/en/rpc-service/sol/json-rpc/sol_getBlockProduction.md

 ---
-title: sol:getBlockProduction \[POST\]
+title: getBlockProduction - Solana
-description: Returns recent block production information from the current or previousepoch.
+description: Example code for the getBlockProduction json-rpc method. Сomplete guide on how to use getBlockProduction json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters